RedHatWorkshops/dayinthelife-integration-projects/Soap to Rest/Soap2Rest.md

 ### Clean up working canvas

-As always, we want to satrt with a blank canvas.
+As always, we want to start with a blank canvas.
 On the lefthand-side panel *Project Explorer*, under *Camel Context*, double click on the working Camel *camel-context.xml* this will open up your camel canvas.
 Hover over the mouse cursor on the existing route, click on the trash can icon as it appears.

 ![Clean up](../pic/05.png)